supsi-dacd-isaac/parity-sidechain-interface/README_PM_API.md

 # PM (Parity market) REST API:

-The REST API runs on `localhost:9119` as default, the configuration can be changed in `conf/*.json` configuration files.
+The REST API is launched via the command `python server_pm.py -c conf/$configuration_file.json` in a Python3 virtual environment.
+It runs on `localhost:9119` as default, the configuration can be changed in `conf/*.json` configuration files.
 Basically local POST requests are used to run transactions on the sidechain, while with GETs it is possible to perform queries to read data.